jacobwgillespie/dotfiles/README.md

 $ rake install
 ```

-If you don't have ruby yet, run `./bootstrap` to setup rbenv, then install ruby before `rake install`.
+If you don't have ruby yet, run `./bootstrap` to setup rbenv, then install a ruby before `rake install`.

 Mac Stuff: